 - In a positive culture, employees will be more willing to go above and beyond in innovating new strategies and solutions.

-These are just a few of the reasons why it’s important to choose the kind of culture you want, rather than just letting it happen by chance.
+These are just a few of the reasons why it’s important to choose the kind of culture you want.

 Learn More About Building a Strong Culture

 There’s much your company can do to ensure a favorable culture.
 It starts with just being intentional: Outlining in real terms what a strong culture looks like for you, understanding that it may look different from one organization to the next.